 4) Traits, habits, and diet

 Diet is an important factor associated with colon cancer.
-Diets that are low in fiber and high in fat, calories, and red meat increase the risk of developing colon cancer.
-In fact, Western diets that are commonly followed in the United States and Europe increase the risk of developing colon cancer.
+Diets that are low in fiber and high in fat, calories, and red meat and processed meats increase the risk of developing colon cancer.

 5) Other medical factors